 - TVS: A translation validation tool from Simulink to C.

-Benchmarks: difficult benchmarks in CNF, OPB, SMT2, and WCNF formats, resulting from university scheduling problems, are available here.
+Benchmarks: difficult benchmarks in CNF, OPB, SMT2, WCNF. mod (cplex) and mzn (miniZinc) formats, resulting from university scheduling problems, are available here.

 My publications page can be found here